clg-du/bootstrap-5-tutorial/README.md

 To get started with this tutorial, follow these steps:

 1. Clone the repository to your local machine.
-2. Read the markdown `.md` file of the corresponding lecture[^1].
+1. Read the markdown `.md` file of the corresponding lecture[^1].
-3. Open the `index.html` file in your web browser.
+1. Once having read the `.md` file, go ahead and open the corresponding `index.html` in your web browser.
-4. Start exploring the different components and features of Bootstrap 5.
-5. Watch the recorded lecture series with code provided in the `lectures` folder.
+1. Watch the recorded lecture series for each individual lecture.

 ## Features